uiuc-focal-lab/RAMP/README.md

 ### Robust Fine-tuning

-+ To get pretrained versions of ResNet-18 models with different epsilon values, one can run `pretrain_diff_eps_Lp.sh` scripts in folder `scripts/cifar10`.
++ To get pre-trained versions of ResNet-18 models with different epsilon values, one can run `pretrain_diff_eps_Lp.sh` scripts in folder `scripts/cifar10`.

 + It is also possible to use models from the [Model Zoo](https://github.com/RobustBench/robustbench#model-zoo) of [RobustBench](https://robustbench.github.io/) with `--model_name=RB_{}` inserting the identifier of the classifier from the Model Zoo (these are automatically downloaded). (credits to E-AT paper)